Author: Sara Gruen

 A Magical Story

-Fans of Sara Gruen’s other works will not be disappointed with At the Water’s Edge.
+Fans of the author’s other works will not be disappointed with At the Water’s Edge by Sara Gruen.
 It is a magical story with lots of Scottish folklore and characters that readers will grow to both love and despise.
 Add this book to Goodreads and set yourself on an epic adventure!